share-secrets-safely/cli/README.md

  * **test-first development**
    * protect against regression and make implementing features easy
    * user docker to test more elaborate user interactions
+   * keep it practical, knowing that the Rust compiler already has your back for the mundane things, like unhappy code paths.
  * **safety first**
    * handle all errors, never unwrap
    * provide an error chain and make it easy to understand what went wrong.